w3c/wai-media-guide/description.md

 ### Tips for Writing Descriptions {#writing}
 {:.no_toc}

 * Describe the visual elements that are important to understand what the video is communicating.
+Imagine that you are describing the video to someone who cannot see it &mdash; what do you say?
 You don't need to describe every detail or things that are apparent from the audio.
 * Describe objectively, without interpretation, censorship, or comment.
-* Write description in present tense, active voice, and in third-person narrative style.
+* Write description in present tense, active voice, and third-person narrative style.

 More guidance on writing descriptions: [Description Tip Sheet [icon]](https://dcmp.org/learn/227) and [How to Describe [icon]](http://www.descriptionkey.org/how_to_describe.html).